U.S. Route 95 in Nevada: Las Vegas Expressway

 Elected in 1959, Las Vegas mayor Oran K. Gragson began advocating for regional street and planning initiatives in the growing Las Vegas Valley.
 In the early 1960s, Gragson had become instrumentally involved in planning what was then referred to as the "West Fremont Expressway".
-By 1968, the expressway was beginning to take shape, beginning at Las Vegas Boulevard downtown, interchanging with Interstate 15 and spurring west towards Rancho Drive.
+By 1968, the expressway was beginning to take shape, beginning Downtown at Las Vegas Boulevard, interchanging with Interstate 15 and spurring west toward Rancho Drive (present-day Exit 77).

 The Las Vegas Expressway was slowly constructed over the next decade, reaching west to Rainbow Boulevard by 1978.
-A northward extension, linking the expressway to the Tonopah Highway northwest of downtown was completed around 1980.
-By 1982, US 95 was moved from Rancho Drive to the completed expressway alignment.
+A northward extension, linking the expressway to the Tonopah Highway in Centennial Hills, was completed around 1980.
+By 1982, US 95 was rerouted from Rancho Drive to the completed expressway alignment.
 Also in 1982, as the result of a petition drive, the new US 95 expressway was renamed to the "Oran K. Gragson Expressway" in honor of the four-term mayor.
-The Nevada Department of Transportation now recognizes this portion of US 95 as the "Oran K. Gragson Freeway".
+The Nevada Department of Transportation now recognizes this portion of US 95 as the Oran K. Gragson Freeway.

 Henderson spur

-The first section of the future I-515 freeway in Las Vegas opened from the east end of the 1968-era Las Vegas Expressway at Las Vegas Boulevard to Charleston Boulevard in 1984.
+The first part of the freeway to be opened that was not part of its 1968 route was the section between its then-eastern terminus (at Las Vegas Boulevard) and Charleston Boulevard, in 1984.
 It was extended south to Boulder Highway (at current exit 70) by 1986.
 US 95 was moved from Las Vegas Boulevard, Fremont Street, and Boulder Highway onto the new freeway at that time.
-As additional sections of freeway were completed, both US 95 and the concurrently routed US 93 were moved to the new facility.
-The I-515 designation was added in 1990, but not widely signed until the completion of the entire freeway to just north of Railroad Pass in 1994.
-The former alignment on Fremont Street and Boulder Highway is now SR 582, though some portions of that route are now being decommissioned by the state and turned over to local entities for maintenance.
+As additional sections of freeway were completed, both US 95 and the concurrently-routed US 93 were rerouted onto the new freeway.
+The former alignment on Fremont Street and Boulder Highway became SR 582.
+Over time, parts of it have been decommissioned by the state and turned over to local entities for maintenance.

-In May 2006, the (freeway-to-freeway) interchange was completed to replace the former diamond junction at Lake Mead Parkway/SR 564 (formerly known as Lake Mead Drive) and the I-215/Bruce Woodbury Beltway.
+In May 2006, the (freeway-to-freeway) interchange was completed to replace the former diamond junction at Lake Mead Parkway/SR 564 (formerly known as Lake Mead Drive) and I-215.
 The interchange at Galleria Drive (exit 64B) was opened on November 4, 2009, resulting in the renumbering of the existing junction at Sunset Road (from exit 64 to exit 64A).

+On August 16, 2017, Interstate 11 was opened to the public as the Boulder City Bypass.
+US 95 between Paradise Hills Drive and Cascata Drive was rerouted onto the newly built freeway.
+Some portions of the old highway near Railroad Pass Hotel and Casino were repurposed as parking aisles for said hotel.
+The portion of former US 95 between present-day US 93 Business and I-11 was redesignated SR 173, while retaining the name "Veterans Memorial Highway".

+Earthquake

-In May 2020, an earthquake damaged the highway in both directions from US 6 in Coaldale to SR 360 in Mineral County.
+On May 15, 2020, the Monte Cristo Range earthquake damaged the highway in both directions from US 6 in Coaldale to SR 360 in Mineral County.